operator-framework/enhancements/enhancements/samples-generation.md

 ## Summary

 The [operator-sdk-samples](https://github.com/operator-framework/operator-sdk-samples) repo contains an example Go operator project for users to reference when building their own projects.
-These example becomes outdated quickly because it requires its own release process and manual updates.
+These examples become outdated quickly because it requires its own release process and manual updates.

 Instead, this example project should be made generate-able via a code and (re)generated in a directory of the operator-sdk repo.
 Each PR to the operator-sdk repo that changes the scaffolds will require these samples be (re)generated via a makefile target and the CI should ensure that the samples are not outdated.